 What to bring

-A basket of food and plates set for picnics, hand towel or toilet paper, Thai style mat or ground sheet for sitting on the floor, and drinks and glasses unbreakable.
-(Alcoholics not allowed to drink.)
+A basket of food and plates set for picnics, a hand towel or toilet paper, a Thai-style mat or ground sheet for sitting on the floor, and drinks with glasses unbreakable.
+(Alcoholics are not allowed to drink.)

-Bring a swimsuit or a change of clothes and some towels.
-A flip-flop with a good grip is available to wear in the water.
-If you are going to climb the waterfalls.
+Bring a swimsuit or a change of clothes and towels.
+A flip-flop with a good grip is available to wear in the water if you are going to climb the waterfalls.

 What time to visit